 - a.
-Cheating: Unauthorized use of a text, notes, artificial intelligence, augmentative intelligence, generative artificial intelligence technology tools, or other aids during an exam or when preparing an assignment in a course, copying the work of another student, or obtaining and using a copy of an examination in advance of its administration, gazing at another student's work, talking during an exam, signaling during an exam, neglecting to protect their answer sheet or scrap paper from the view of others, or any other violation as stated in the Testing Center Policy. - b.
+Cheating: Unauthorized use of a text, notes, or other aids during an exam, copying the work of another student, or obtaining and using a copy of an examination in advance of its administration, gazing at another student's work, talking during an exam, signaling during an exam, neglecting to protect their answer sheet or scrap paper from the view of others, or any other violation as stated in the Testing Center Policy. - b.
 Computer misuse: Disruptive or illegal use of computer resources including the inappropriate transmission of class/examination material via e-mail, texting, or any other form of electronic communication. - c.
 Fabrication: Intentionally falsifying or inventing any information or citation in any academic exercise. - d.
 Facilitating academic dishonesty: Intentionally or knowingly helping or attempting to help another commit an act of academic dishonesty. - e.
 Forgery, alteration, or misuse of any type of University related document. - f.
 Knowingly furnishing false information to the University. - g.
 Intentional obstruction or disruption of teaching, research, or administrative operational procedures. - h.
 Plagiarism: Presenting as one's own the work of another, including AI (artificial intelligence) generated work, without proper acknowledgment; deceitful practice, utilizing a substitute or acting as a substitute in any academic evaluation, of knowingly permitting one's work to be submitted by another person without the instructor's authorization. - i.
 Unauthorized collaboration: Working together on an exam or any other form of assessment when expressly prohibited from doing so by an instructor.